+Key dates for the 2022/23 reporting season

+Submission deadline

-Key dates for the 2021/22 reporting season Submission deadline Friday 1 July Deadline by which either a completed & approved AGAR and all applicable 2022 supporting documents or an Exemption Certificate must be submitted to us.
-Please submit all documentation to us via email wherever possible Please email us to to sba@pkf-l.com. arrange an If you do not have access to email, please submit the documents by post extension if this to: deadline cannot SBA Team be met.
-Please PKF Littlejohn LLP see chapter 12 15 Westferry Circus for more about Canary Wharf submission London dates.
-E14 4HD uales.
+Deadline by which either a completed & approved AGAR and all applicable supporting documents or an Exemption Certificate must be submitted to us.
+Please submit all documentation to us via email wherever possible to sba@pkf-l.com If you do not have access to email, please submit the documents by post to:

+SBA Team

+PKF Littlejohn LLP

+15 Westferry Circus

+Canary Wharf

+London

+E14 4HD

 Please use EITHER EMAIL OR POST BUT NOT BOTH as multiple submissions unnecessarily delay the processing of information.
+Please submit in excel format any documents that have been prepared in excel as it saves time in checking numerical accuracy.

+If you are submitting documents by post:

+- Please take a copy of all documents submitted - Please DO NOT SEND ORIGINALS - It will not be possible to return any original documents submitted for review - Please ensure the correct postage is applied to avoid delays in receipt.

+Monday 3 July 2023

+Please email us to arrange an extension if this deadline cannot be met.

+Please note that we are only able to extend the submission deadline for exceptional reasons, and no extensions past 31 July 2023 will be given under any circumstances.
+Please see chapter 12 for more about submission dates.

+Statutory common period

-Please submit in excel format any documents that have been prepared in excel as it saves time in checking numerical accuracy. excer as it saves time in checking numerical accuracy.
-If you are submitting documents by post: Please take a copy of all documents submitted Please DO NOT SEND ORIGINALS It will not be possible to return any original documents submitted for review Please ensure the correct postage is applied to avoid delays in receipt.
-Statutory common period to be included in the smaller authority's period Friday 1 July - for the exercise of public rights - for all authorities regardless of exemption.
-Thursday 14 July 2022 Suggested period for the exercise of public rights.
-Monday 13 June If the date of the meeting at which your AGAR is to be approved falls to Friday 22 July during this period, your smaller authority will need to select a 30-day 2022 period that commences after the date of your meeting.
-If the date of the meeting at which your AGAR is to be approved falls A second to the second and the second are second as the second at on or after 1 July, your smaller authority will have breached the legislative requirements.
+The statutory common period to be included in the smaller authority's period for the exercise of public rights - for all authorities regardless of exemption

+Suggested period for the exercise of public rights

+- If the date of the meeting at which your AGAR is to be approved falls during this period, your smaller authority will need to select a 30-day period that commences after the date of your meeting. - If the date of the meeting at which your AGAR is to be approved falls on or after 1 July, your smaller authority will have breached the legislative requirements.
 See chapter 9.

-There is an additional bank holiday for the Queen's Platinum Jubilee this year.
-Please take extra care in setting your dates as bank holidays do not count as part of the 30 working days.
-For those authorities subject to a review only, the statutory deadline by Friday 30 which the AGAR Form 3 & signed external auditor report must be published September 2022 by the smaller authority (this includes publishing on the smaller authority's website).
-NB: The Notice of Conclusion of Audit, which will be emailed to non-exempt · authorities at the end of the review process along with our External Auditor Report and Certificate, must be published at the same time.
+For those authorities subject to a review only, the statutory deadline by which the AGAR Form 3 and signed external auditor report must be published by the smaller authority (this includes publishing on the smaller authority's website).

+NB: The Notice of Conclusion of Audit, which will be emailed to non-exempt authorities at the end of the review process along with our External Auditor Report and Certificate, must be published at the same time.

 Exempt authorities: There is no signed external auditor report or other closure documentation issued by the external auditor for authorities who have claimed exemption from the limited assurance regime.

+Monday 3 July -Friday 14 July 2023

+Monday 5 June to Friday 14 July 2023

+Saturday 30 September 2023